2013 SEA Games: Sports

-¹ – not an official Olympic Sport.
+¹ – not an official Olympic sport.

-² – sport played only in the SEAG.
+² – sport played only at the SEAG.

 ³ – not a traditional Olympic nor SEAG Sport and introduced only by the host country.

-° – a former official Olympic Sport, not applied in previous host countries and was introduced only by the host country.
+° – a former official Olympic sport, not applied in previous host countries and was introduced only by the host country.

-ʰ- sport not played in the previous edition and was reintroduced by the host country.
+ʰ- sport not played at the previous edition and was reintroduced by the host country.

 Calendar

 Medal table

 Timor Leste competed for the 6th time at the games and got their best finish as of 2022.

 A total of 1531 medals, comprising 461 Gold medals, 459 Silver medals and 611 Bronze medals were awarded to athletes.
 The host Myanmar performance was their best to date and placed second overall amongst participating nations.

-For the convenience of the statistics, this is the official medal table of the 2013 SEA Games, not including the subsequent medal changes due to banned drugs and any other reason.
-Medals will be awarded to the athletes but the results in the table are considered official and unchanged.
+For convenience, this is the official medal table of the 2013 SEA Games, not including the subsequent medal changes.